6 Barbies for the Kid in Every Epidemiologist

 Dr. Kirby White is a Specialist General Practitioner based in rural Australia.
 She co-founded “Gowns for Doctors,” an initiative that provided protective gowns to front line workers during the COVID-19 pandemic.
 Her dedication to ensuring proper PPE supplies for healthcare professionals garnered her the title of 2021 Victorian Australian of the Year – Local Hero.
 Dr. White’s commitment to rural healthcare and her efforts in medical research have made her a vital figure in her local community.

-As epidemiology students, we can draw inspiration from these real-life Barbies who have exemplified dedication, resilience, and innovation in their fields.
+As epidemiologists, we can draw inspiration from these real-life Barbies who have exemplified dedication, resilience, and innovation in their fields.
 Their work in vaccine development, healthcare advocacy, mental health, and public health education during the pandemic has had a profound impact on communities worldwide.
 You can learn more about each of these important women here.

 Log out of this account